TheTechAngle/TheTechAngle.github.io/_posts/2018-9-16-DynamoDB.md

 title: Amazon's DynamoDB Design Condensed
 ---

+This article is on Amazon's Dynamo database, a highly distributed key-value storage system, designed to be always available.
 Here is the paper if you want to read it all in full!
 -> [Amazon's DynamoDB](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) <-